RoBoT095/printnotes/README.md

 <details close>
 <summary>Tap to show/hide the change history</summary>

+### (Oct 08-11, 2024)

+Adding custom themes page that allows user to import a json string of a theme you get from [printnotes_theme_maker](https://github.com/RoBoT095/printnotes_theme_maker) (will be a website to make your own themes, its to avoid bloating app, plus easier to use on pc), and add a name to it to be saved into a list in a hidden json file called `.printnotes_config.json`.

+All themes will be displayed on that screen split into light and dark, so user could pick one of each to be used when switching between brightness modes.
+Displaying, selecting, and usage of the custom themes is work in progress, the backend is mostly complete though, so not much left to do.

 ### (Oct 04, 2024)

 1. Added custom ==highlighting== text syntax as well as #Tags, search by tag not implemented yet